-BiG's policy on liquidity and funding is based on the following principles: (i) raise funding of assets prior to their acquisition; (ii) the ability to convert a significant part of our investments to liquidity within a very short timeframe; (iii) a market stance so as to permanently capture a stable client deposit base, and (iv) the assumption that we will maintain a reasonable level of independence from wholesale funding markets.
+BiG's policy on liquidity and funding is based on the following principles: (i) raise funding of assets prior to their acquisition; (ii) the ability to convert a significant part of our investments to liquidity within a very short timeframe; (iii) maintain a stable client deposit base, and (iv) maintain a reasonable level of independence from wholesale funding markets.
 These principles define the Bank's business model, which is non-credit-intensive, highly commission and service-based, and implies an asset base composed largely of highly liquid securities as opposed to illiquid loans.